Conservation law

 In physics, a conservation law states that a particular measurable property of an isolated physical system does not change as the system evolves over time.
-Exact conservation laws include conservation of mass and energy, conservation of linear momentum, conservation of angular momentum, and conservation of electric charge.
+Exact conservation laws include conservation of mass-energy, conservation of linear momentum, conservation of angular momentum, and conservation of electric charge.
 There are also many approximate conservation laws, which apply to such quantities as mass, parity, lepton number, baryon number, strangeness, hypercharge, etc. These quantities are conserved in certain classes of physics processes, but not in all.

 A local conservation law is usually expressed mathematically as a continuity equation, a partial differential equation which gives a relation between the amount of the quantity and the "transport" of that quantity.
 It states that the amount of the conserved quantity at a point or within a volume can only change by the amount of the quantity which flows in or out of the volume.

-From Noether's theorem, each conservation law is associated with a symmetry in the underlying physics.
+From Noether's theorem, every differentiable symmetry leads to a local conservation law.
+Other conserved quantities can exist as well.

 Conservation laws as fundamental laws of nature

 Conservation laws are fundamental to our understanding of the physical world, in that they describe which processes can or cannot occur in nature.
 For example, the conservation law of energy states that the total quantity of energy in an isolated system does not change, though it may change form.
 In general, the total quantity of the property governed by that law remains unchanged during physical processes.
 With respect to classical physics, conservation laws include conservation of energy, mass (or matter), linear momentum, angular momentum, and electric charge.
 With respect to particle physics, particles cannot be created or destroyed except in pairs, where one is ordinary and the other is an antiparticle.
 With respect to symmetries and invariance principles, three special conservation laws have been described, associated with inversion or reversal of space, time, and charge.

 Conservation laws are considered to be fundamental laws of nature, with broad application in physics, as well as in other fields such as chemistry, biology, geology, and engineering.

 Most conservation laws are exact, or absolute, in the sense that they apply to all possible processes.
 Some conservation laws are partial, in that they hold for some processes but not for others.

-One particularly important result concerning conservation laws is Noether theorem, which states that there is a one-to-one correspondence between each one of them and a differentiable symmetry of nature.
-For example, the conservation of energy follows from the time-invariance of physical systems, and the conservation of angular momentum arises from the fact that physical systems behave the same regardless of how they are oriented in space.
+One particularly important result concerning local conservation laws is Noether's theorem, which states that there is a one-to-one correspondence between each one of them and a differentiable symmetry of the Universe.
+For example, the local conservation of energy follows from the uniformity of time and the local conservation of angular momentum arises from the isotropy of space, i.e. because there is no preferred direction of space.
+Notably, there is no conservation law associated with time-reversal, although more complex conservation laws combining time-reversal with other symmetries are known.